TAFEP Hero 2026 June

 Further support measures to be provided include:

-In March 2026, Yeo Hiap Seng similarly announced the cessation of operations at its Senoko manufacturing facility, citing comparable business pressures, while retaining key corporate and strategic functions in Singapore.
+Gardenia’s move reflects a broader recalibration among companies in Singapore as they reassess their regional footprints amid cost pressures, manpower constraints, and the need to remain competitive.
+In March 2026, Yeo Hiap Seng similarly announced the cessation of operations at its Senoko manufacturing facility, citing comparable business pressures while retaining key strategic functions in Singapore.

 Follow us on Telegram and on Instagram @humanresourcesonline for all the latest HR and manpower news from around the region!